Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Matching upper bound

 with probability $1 - \delta/2$, and vice versa. \end{claim} \begin{proof} The proof is identical to that of Theorem~\ref{thm:main2} with $W$ now being the number of genes such that $\theta/k \leq \hat{p}$, $w = \P_0[\theta/k \leq \hat{p}]$, $w' = \Q[\theta/k \leq \hat{p}]$, and~\eqref{eq:w} and~\eqref{eq:wp2} now following from Claim~\ref{claim:algo1} together with~\eqref{eq:jpintegrator} and~\eqref{eq:jintegrator}. \end{proof}

 \paragraph{Triplet reconstruction} Consider again the three possible species trees depicted in Figure~\ref{fig:3-species}.
-By comparing the pairs two by two as described in the previous paragraph, we can determine which is the correct species tree topology.
+By comparing the pairs two by two as described in the agnostic algorithm, we can determine which is the correct species tree topology.
 Such ``triplet'' information is in general enough (assuming the molecular clock hypothesis) to reconstruct a species tree on any number of species (e.g.~\cite{SempleSteel:03}).
 We leave out the details.